pranaybinju/maps_blog/blogs/2018/elixir-slack-bot.md

 2. Now that we have registered our app on Slack we need to register the user wanting to use our app to Slack.
 This can be done by going to [`Manage Distributions Page`](https://api.slack.com/apps/YOUR_APP_ID/distribute?).
    You should be able to see `Add to Slack` button which we will use to embed in our HTML page.
-This will help user willing to use our app to grant access to his workspace.
+This will grant our Slack app, access to user's workspace.
    In return, users will be able to access this App inside their workspace.

 3. Once the Slack authorizes user's request to use an App, the user is redirected back to one of our server URI.
 This is done by setting